ValentinMargraf/ActiveLearningPipelines/README.md

-# SALTBench: Self-Supervised and Active Learning with Tabular data
+# SALTBench: Self-Supervised and Active Learning with Tabular data Benchmark